๐Ÿง Contemplating a True Set

 • ๐Ÿ’ก Representation-based equivalence reduces to simple comparators.

-• ✅ Any array is storable as long as a comparator exists for its components.
+• ✅ Any iterable can represent an item as long as a comparator exists for its components.

 ๐Ÿงญ What’s Next

-In future posts, we’ll explore the internal mechanics of TrueSet and Classifier, as well as advanced applications like multi-valued maps.
+In future posts, we’ll explore the internal mechanics of Classifier and TrueSet, as well as advanced applications.

 Comments